Pinks Beach

 The locality is known for its soft white sand beach and calm waters on Lacepede Bay, making it popular with swimmers, fishers, and holidaymakers.
 Free beachside camping is available for up to five nights, attracting caravanners and travellers exploring the Limestone Coast.
 Nearby Kingston SE offers shops, dining, and the famous Big Lobster landmark, while the Mount Scott Conservation Park and Cape Jaffa Lighthouse provide additional attractions in the surrounding area.

-Pinks Beach falls under postcode 5275 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Mackillop electorate.
+Pinks Beach falls under postcode 5275 and is governed by the Kingston Council (Local Government Area).
+For federal elections, residents vote in the electorate of Barker, while state elections fall under the Mackillop electorate.

 Location